 We are a small, friendly, sailing club located between Rotherham and Sheffield, we are just 5 minutes drive from J33 of the M1.
-We cater for both racing and casual sailing.
+We cater for both racing and casual sailing as well as offering social activities.
 Families are especially welcome with our emphasis being on enjoyment.

 What We Offer

 We open for sailing on Saturdays from April* until the end of October, on Sundays from April* until late December.
 We also sail on Wedneday evenings when daylight hours allow this (normally April until September) with our final sail of each year being on Boxing Day.
 Social activities and on-shore training continues year round.

 * April or Easter, whichever is the earliest

 For novices or beginners, those wanting to practice their skills or for those with a just a casual interest in dinghy sailing, you are welcome to sail at any time during our opening hours although Saturdays are devoted to casual sailing, with racing on Sundays and Wednesday evenings.